3. Functional Objective

 UTPA Action Plan to increase NCCPA Board Scores

 A PANCE improvement action plan has been initiated to increase the first time pass rate of our graduates.
-While the UTPA program enjoys a 93% overall NCCPA pass rate, the plan addresses the first time attempt.

 1. EXAMMASTER test bank, is available to all students.
 Students in the clinical phase are assigned exams from EXAMMASTER to correspond to the rotation they are assigned to.